 How can you find out what information we hold about you?

-Under the Data Protection Act 1998 you have a right of access to personal data held on you.
-This is called a subject access request.
+Under data protection law you have a right of access to personal data held on you.
+This is sometimes called a subject access request.
 There are certain exceptions to this right.
 In particular, we may not be required to give you access to personal information which is about another individual or which has been provided by a third party, without their consent.

-If you want to see the information we hold on you or wish to request a copy, please contact the customer service centre on email@example.com.
-A fee may be payable in respect of such requests and we may ask you for proof of identity.
+If you want to see the information we hold on you or wish to request a copy, please contact the customer service centre on contactus@Livin.co.uk.
+We may ask you for proof of identity, and a fee may be payable in respect of repeated requests.
 If someone is requesting this information on your behalf, you will need to provide written confirmation to evidence your consent for us to release this.

 If you find information that is wrong, you should tell us and we may correct it or put a note on the file.